hbekel/keyman64/README.md

 This project is in a very early stage of development.
-The hardware design has been successfully implemented on a breadboard, but the supplied pcb layout has not been tested yes.
+The hardware design has been successfully implemented on a breadboard, but the supplied pcb layout has not been tested yet.
 The firmware and configuration tools are crude but functional.

 ## Overview